 Photo by Donald Giannatti via Unsplash.com

-If you’re starting in Torrey, head south through Boulder and then Escalante.
-If you have the time, stop and visit Lower Calf Creek Falls—it’s a hike you won’t forget.
-And when you reach the infamous Hogback, prepare for a narrow ridge with steep drop-offs on both sides.
-Try not to look down too much; it’s a drop that seems to go on forever.
+If you’re starting from Torrey, head south through Boulder and then Escalante.
+If you have time, pull off and hike down to Lower Calf Creek Falls — you won’t regret it.
+And when you hit the Hogback, brace yourself: a narrow ridge with steep drop-offs on both sides.
+It’s the kind of road that makes you grip the wheel just a little tighter.
+Worth it.

 2. Burr Trail

-For a bit of adventure, try driving the Burr Trail, a winding 67-mile route taking you through some of the most remote parts of the park.
-It begins in Boulder and goes through the southern part of Capitol Reef.
-Along the way, you’ll see narrow canyons, petrified sand dunes, and the famous Burr Trail Switchbacks, which plunge dramatically into the Waterpocket Fold.
+For something with a little more adventure to it, there’s the Burr Trail — a winding 67-mile route through some of the most remote stretches of the park.
+It starts in Boulder and cuts through the southern end of Capitol Reef.
+Along the way you’ll pass narrow canyons, petrified sand dunes, and the famous Burr Trail Switchbacks, which drop dramatically down into the Waterpocket Fold.

 High Burr Trail Walls